CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

     - If needed, a workaround would be to just open a separate terminal on your local machine and directly exec a shell into the container.
 - Support for programs with graphical interfaces (e.g. simulators) has not been tested yet.
-- The author of the template does not use Jupyter Lab so limitations are not be known yet.
-  (Impact: unknown.)

 #### JupyterLab